RaHaTex261/RaHaTex261/README.md

-# Heading level 1 Hi there, I'm RANDRIAMIADANARIVO Ranto Harivelo Teddy (RaHaTex261), 25 years old👋
+# Hi there, I'm RANDRIAMIADANARIVO Ranto Harivelo Teddy (RaHaTex261), 25 years old👋

 Welcome to my GitHub profile!
 I'm passionate about coding, open-source contributions, and constantly learning new technologies.
 Below is a bit more about me: